aaltonewmedia/learn.newmedia.dog/content/tutorials/ai-generators/image/stable-diffusion/index.md

 An example of a good prompt would be:

 ```
-A realistic painting of a dog in a forest, by Van Gogh, at night
+A painting of a dog in a forest, by Van Gogh, at night
 ```

 An example of a bad prompt would be: